The Unjournal · Pivotal Questions Initiative

 Discussion Lead: Julian Jamison (University of Exeter)

 Julian will frame the DALY-WELLBY conversion question and facilitate discussion.
+Samuel will present HLI's approach to DALY-WELLBY conversion and moral weights.

 Focal Question (DALY_01)